 - Any of the 14 allergens that are on the regulatory list will be emphasised on the label, if they are used as ingredients in a pre-packaged food.
 Businesses can choose what method they want to use to emphasise these allergens, for example, by listing them in bold, italics, highlighted or underlined, to help identify them.

 - Information about allergenic ingredients will be located in a single place, i.e. the ingredients list on pre-packed food.
 This means that the voluntary use of the current types of allergy boxes (such as: ‘Contains nuts’) that provide a short cut to allergen information also given in the ingredients list, will no longer be allowed.

-- Currently, loose foods (that can be bought without packaging) for example in supermarkets, delis, cafes and restaurants don’t have to provide information you need about food allergens.
-However, from 13 December 2014, information on any of the 14 allergens used as ingredients will need to be provided for these foods.
+- Since December 2014 loose foods (that can be bought without packaging) for example in supermarkets, delis, cafes and restaurants have had to provide information on any of the 14 allergens used as ingredients for these foods.

-As you can see here, Easylabel 6 is more than capable of meeting the new food allergen labelling requirements and much more.
+As you can see here, Easylabel 6 is more than capable of meeting the new Natasha's Law PPDS food allergen labelling requirements and much more.

 If you would like to arrange a FREE no obligation demonstration please complete our demonstration request form or call 01642 490121.